-Anonymous asked: If God really loves us, why would he damn us to hell?
+Anonymous said: If God really loves us, why would he damn us to hell?

 Inscribed on the gates of hell is the very same apparent paradox that you present me now.
 It says on those gates: